bertaye/GeodesicWithDijkstra/README.md

 <img width="260" alt="2" src="https://user-images.githubusercontent.com/39909689/164933908-e69186f1-0a73-4e81-837b-50386ff49653.png">

-PS: Coin3D library didnt included in this project, you need to download it and place under C:/Coin3D o simply change dependencies of project for your path.
+PS: Coin3D library didnt included in this project, you need to download it and place under C:/Coin3D or change dependencies of project for your path.